High resolution quantum enhanced phase imaging of cells: Introduction

 Since low spatial frequencies dominate the overall noise contribution in the retrieved phase, the optimal correction factor in Eq.~(\ref{substitution}) for phase estimation can be evaluated analogously to the amplitude case, but in the limit of a large integration area.
 In this regime, $k^{(\text{TIE})}_{\text{opt}} = k^{(\tau)}_{\text{opt}}(\mathcal{D} \gg 1) \approx \eta_0$, thus losing its strong dependence on the resolution of the acquired intensity images.
 Further details, particularly regarding the validity conditions of this approximation, are provided in the M\&M section.

-It is noteworthy to mention that the intrinsic suppression of high-frequency noise does not prevent the retrieval of high-resolution phase images.
-In fact, as it is clear from Eq. (\ref{tie}), in the direct-propagation problem, higher-frequency components of the phase object produce a stronger effect on the intensity.
-Thus, regions with rapid phase variations, i.e. high-frequency features, are usually reconstructed accurately despite the suppression introduced by solving the TIE \cite{Paganin_2004}.

 These results are shown in Fig.~\ref{HRQPI_Scheme}\textbf{c}.
-The quantum advantage is quantified as the ratio between two Pearson correlation coefficients: one calculated using quantum-corrected phase images and the other using classical (shot-noise limited) phase images, each compared with a reference obtained by averaging \(10^3\) frames to eliminate residual shot-noise.
+The four panels analyze the quantum advantage as a function of the phase resolution for four different defocusing distances \(dz\).
+The quantum advantage is quantified as the ratio between two Pearson correlation coefficients: one calculated using quantum-corrected phase images, \(\phi^{\text{qua}}(\mathbf{x})\) and the other using classical (shot-noise-limited) phase images, \(\phi^{\text{cla}}(\mathbf{x})\), each compared with a reference, \(\phi_r(\mathbf{x})\), obtained by averaging \(10^3\) frames to suppress residual shot-noise fluctuations.
+The classical and quantum averaged images, obtained by sending a total number of photons through the sample that is one thousand times larger than in the single-shot case, are indistinguishable for any practical purpose.
+From a numerical standpoint, either image can therefore be used equivalently as a noise-free reference.
 The Pearson correlation coefficient $\mathcal{C}$, a widely used metric to evaluate the similarity between two images, is defined as:

 where $\overline{\phi}$ and $\text{Var}[\phi]$ denote the spatial mean and variance of the phase image $\phi$, respectively.